OCA/e-commerce/website_sale_product_attribute_filter_category/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module extends the functionality of website sale module to allow to group product attributes filter by their categories.
-Also you can select if you want display folded or unfolded category in website attribute's filter.

 **Table of contents**